A Rain of Frogs ~ Invocation

 Invocation for a bowling tournament

-And, speaking of Manny Ramirez, herein follows the brief history of Taunton, Massachusetts as a rock ‘n’ roll hotspot.
-Many thousands of years ago, when the earth was still flat—before Saran Wrap, even (thanks, Mel Brooks)—I played an evening of candlepins in Taunton with the happy couple who had won WSAR’s “Dream Weekend” promotion.
+And herein follows the brief history of Taunton, Massachusetts as a rock ‘n’ roll hotspot where I played an evening of candlepins in Taunton with the happy couple who had won WSAR’s “Dream Weekend” promotion.
 Yep, in Taunton—we had a limited promotion budget.
 Besides, I was the boss and I had to do it.
 I dragooned Big Jim Harrington and his significant other along to share the agony.
 Taunton played football in the same conference as our local Fall River team, BMC Durfee High School, so we had been there as visiting aliens.
 Ah, but I digress.
 Suffice it to say my sole brush with bowling left me blemished but unbowed.

 Which brings us in a sideways leap of logic to Top-40 Radio and Radio in general.
 By consensus the three great radio monologists are: Henry Morgan, Jean Shepherd and Garrison Keillor.
 Like Shepherd and Keillor, I come from the Midwest and can recall Aldo Leopold, Fightin’ Bob Lafollette and Chicago’s Calumet River regularly catching fire.
 Spalding Gray should go here, too.
 Spalding Gray got his monologist’s stripes in the theater—in front of real, live people, a scary thing.
-Spalding Gray’s family were neighbors on Samoset Ave. in Barrington, Rhode Island and I was the program director-cum-morning man of a 5000 watt rocker in the tidal marshes of Fall River, Mass.
+Spalding Gray’s family were neighbors on Samoset Ave. in Barrington, Rhode Island and I was the program director-slash-morning man of a 5000 watt rocker in the tidal marshes of Fall River, Mass.
 As our dog had chewed up his mother’s cockapoo in a fit of pique, the households weren’t speaking.
 I was supposed to be the celebrity.
-Guess again—almost everybody and their cousins and their aunts were better, but I was a journeyman.
+Nope, but I was a journeyman.

-In any list of talkers upon the radio [see Stanley Elkin’s The Dick Gibson Show for a character conflated out of the natterers in the night, Long John Nebel in particular], if said list was long enough and “disc jockey,” surely a bottom-dweller in any hierarchy of the spoken arts, were to be included you might find my name (near the bottom).
-I excelled at small-time radio production—syrupy nostalgia for the good times that, if they weren’t the best while you were experiencing them, looked great looking back.
+In any list of talkers upon the radio [see Stanley Elkin’s The Dick Gibson Show for a character conflated out of the natterers in the night, Long John Nebel in particular], if said list was long enough and “disc jockey,” surely a bottom-dweller in any hierarchy of the spoken arts, were to be included you might find my name near the bottom.
+I excelled at small-time radio production—syrupy nostalgia for the good times while, if they weren’t the best while you were experiencing them, looked great looking back.

 The staff when I came on board at WSAR included David Craig AKA Johnny Dark on the overnight, Harold Schofield and John Lambis as 1st phone engineers (a four tower directional array sunk in the swamps between us and the Brayton Point power station).
 Rob Hunter was the morning man, Capt.
 Midnight (Tom McMurray, the boss, Group P.D.) as midday pinch-hitter before the arrival of Ron Cassinelli (Papa Cass) from East Providence.
 Larry (Fabrizio) Donovan did PM Drive.